Gregory Meeks: 2012

 Citizens for Responsibility and Ethics in Washington (CREW) named Meeks one of the most corrupt members of Congress in 2011.
 It was subsequently reported that his continuing ethical and criminal probes would cause his premature exit from Congress, but Meeks has denied this.
 In October 2011, hiphop artist and law school graduate Mike Scala announced his candidacy in the Democratic primary.
 Meeks won the primary and was reelected in the November general election with 90% of the vote.

 Tenure

-On March 3, 2015, Meeks participated with fellow Democrats in a boycott of the speech delivered by Israeli Prime Minister Benjamin Netanyahu to Congress.
+On March 3, 2015, Meeks participated with fellow Democrats in a boycott of the speech delivered by Israeli prime minister Benjamin Netanyahu to Congress.

 In July 2020, after the primary defeat of House Foreign Affairs Committee chair Eliot Engel, Meeks declared his candidacy for chair.
-On December 3, 2020, Meeks defeated Joaquin Castro in a caucuswide vote, 148-78.
+On December 3, 2020, Meeks defeated Joaquin Castro 148-78 in a House Democratic Caucus vote.

-As of September 2021, Meeks had voted in line with Joe Biden's stated position 100% of the time.
+Meeks voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

-Tax cuts for the wealthy
+SALT deductions

-In November 2021, Meeks called for increasing the cap on SALT deductions, which would entail tax cuts for the wealthy.
+In November 2021, Meeks called for increasing the cap on SALT deductions.